Mirandadaa/mica-gd300/_posts/106-9-1-basic-workflow.md

 A [styleframe](https://vimeo.com/25724900) is a single image that represents a motion graphics piece, how it will look and how it will feel.
 The graphics you create for the styleframe may or may not be part of the final piece.

 ### storyboarding
 Storyboarding is a process of creating still images from the beginning to the ending of a motion graphics piece.
 The number of boards depend on the length and complexity of the work.
-Nearly all video productions use storyboarding one way or another to save time in production stage but there a re some difference among different productions such as live action film, character animation and motion graphics.
-In motion graphics, it is expected that the boards will have the same quality as the final.
+Nearly all video productions use storyboarding one way or another to save time in production stage but there are some difference among different productions such as live action film, character animation and motion graphics.
+In motion graphics, it is often expected that the boards will have the same quality as the final.

 ### animatics
 The boards alone cannot convey the timing of each shot or scene.
 Animatics is a process of laying down storyboards on timeline.
 Check out [this](https://vimeo.com/151327502) [example](https://vimeo.com/96559752).
 For a simple project, most of the editing can be done at this stage.